Shaheera Asante: Career

 An apparent decision by BBC Radio 3's Late Junction executive producer Andrew Kurowski to temporarily replace her on one of the Late Junction programmes, to accommodate a more "English folk-roots season of music" according to Asante, was criticised in The Times by music columnist Paul Donovan: "Asante, was incensed to be told by e-mail by the show’s producer Andrew Kurowski, that for her next scheduled programme she would not be presenting, but would be temporarily replaced by Mark Russell, who had not been a presenter of the programme since 2001.
 She regards the stated reasons as spurious."
 In response to this comment the BBC stated: “To our knowledge, Shaheera hasn’t made these accusations to us.
 She is on contract, and no decision has been made to take her off Late Junction, or the Radio 3 network."

 Asante continues as a freelance producer for other BBC networks, and insisted that there were no hard feelings between her and BBC Radio 3, and that the station "did not represent the entire BBC broadcasting network".
 Asante said she had "enjoyed many years at BBC to date" and "continues to have a close affinity with her producers and other staff" and was "committed to great programme making".

 Environmental advocacy

-Asante founded the first Cambridge Eco-Living Festival, (2017–2019) in the iconic city of Cambridge in which she created a city-wide #GoPlasticFreeDay and the UK's first pop up eco lifestyle centre within a retail shopping centre.
-Asante is currently as sought after sustainability video content producer, educator and is a passionate environmental activist and mother.
+Asante founded the first Cambridge Eco-Living Festival, (2017–2019) in the city of Cambridge in which she created a city-wide #GoPlasticFreeDay and the UK's first pop up eco lifestyle centre within a retail shopping centre.
+Asante is currently as sought after sustainability video content producer, educator and is an environmental activist and mother.
 She holds a Masters of Science degree in Sustainability from the Global Sustainability Institute (GSI) at Anglia Ruskin University, Cambridge.